ibm-cloud-docs/Cloudant/operator/install_operator.md

 Learn how to install the Operator on Kubernetes and Red Hat OpenShift.
 Three separate sections describe how to install the Operator depending on the Kubernetes flavor and version.
 The sections discuss the following topics:

 - Installing the Operator on Kubernetes
-- Installing the Operator on Red Hat OpenShift 3.x
 - Installing the Operator on Red Hat OpenShift 4.x
 {: shortdesc}

 ## Installing the Operator on Kubernetes
 {: #installing-operator-kubernetes}

-Now, walk through installing the Operator for Apache CouchDB on Kubernetes 1.11 or later.
+Now, walk through installing the Operator for Apache CouchDB on Kubernetes 1.14 or later.
 You can also follow the installation instructions that are found on [operatorhub.io](https://operatorhub.io/operator/couchdb-operator){: new_window}{: external} by clicking the **Install** button.

 ### Prerequisites
 {: #prerequisites-operator-kubernetes}